-A Cylinder Leak down or cylinder leakage test is actually similar to a compression test.
+A cylinder leak down test or cylinder leakage test; is actually similar to a compression test.

-This Is Where The Cylinder Leak Down Test Take Over
+This Is Where The Cylinder Leak Down Test Takes Over

 - A burnt or bent intake valve

 Doing A Quick Cylinder Leak Down Test, If You Don’t Own A Tester

 A cylinder leak down test, takes more time to perform.
 But, it can give you a more accurate and detailed picture, of the engine’s overall health:

 - A cylinder leak down test requires, the removal of all the spark plugs.

 - A threaded coupling, is screwed into a spark plug hole.